ABOUT

 What are Dementia-friendly communities?

 “A city, town or village where people with dementia are understood, respected and supported, and confident they can contribute to community life.
-In a dementia-friendly community, people will be aware of and understand dementia, and people with dementia will feel included and involved, and have choice and control over their day-to-day lives”.
+In a dementia-friendly community, people will be aware of and understand dementia.
+People with dementia will feel included and involved and have choice and control over their day-to-day lives”.

 Become a dementia-friendly community